SixteenThousand/Phase/README.md

 - `--all` runs a given shell command which should make a copy of the entire directory somewhere (ideally to some remote source, possibly using [rclone](rclone.org)).
-- `-release` makes a copy of only the latest version, and adds a date-time-stamp to the filename.
+- `--release` makes a copy of only the latest version, and adds a date-time-stamp to the filename, the format of which can be specified in the config file (see [Configuration](#configuration)).

 ### `phase release`